giovanni-toledo/ELK-stack/Ansible/playbooks/README.md

 - downloads packetbeat 7.13.1
 - installs packetbeat 7.13.1 with dpkg
 - drops in the configuration file [configs/packetbeat-cgf.yml](../configs/packetbeat-cfg.yml)
-    **this line may need to be edited to match the actual location of the configuration file template on the ansible control node**
-    `src: ../configs/packetbeat-cfg.yml`
 - enables the packetbeat docker module
 - sets up packetbbeat
 - starts the packetbeat service and enables it on boot